TRI Reporting - Form A vs Form R Reporting

 Like we tell every one of our clients & customers, education and getting things done ahead of time is the best way to stay ahead of this environmental regulation.
 If you want to avoid a multi-million dollar fine, mountains of paperwork, as well as legal & consultant fees, then stay ahead of reporting by educating yourself and getting things done early!

 If you're hesitant to reach out to experts just yet, I urge you to take anything you hear from colleagues and/or competitors, as well as trade associations with a grain of salt.
 Why?
 From our experience, trade groups and colleagues or competitors are often just as in the dark as you are.
-We've spoken to enough "environmental experts" within various organizations who aren't well educated on the subject.
+We've spoken to enough "environmental experts" within various organizations who aren't well-educated on the subject.

 With fines for non-compliance ranging from the tens of thousands to tens of millions, no organization out there can afford to be wrong about TRI Reporting.